MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/apac-chn-tax-integration.md

 [!include [banner](../includes/banner.md)]

-This topic describes the process for configuring tax integration for China
+This topic describes the process for configuring tax integration for China.

 ## Prerequisites for version 10.0 and later
 In order to the system may output this code in the exported file, the following settings should be completed in order: